-In a state lineup, Alabama ranks nearly dead center in terms of its number of citizens.
-Its mortgage market follows suit, coming in right around average compared to historical national rates.
-For the most part, Alabama counties’ conforming loan limits and FHA loan limits hover around average.
+In a state lineup, Alabama ranks nearly dead center in terms of population size.
+This southern state’s mortgage market follows suit, coming in right around average compared to historical national rates.
+For the most part, Alabama counties’ conforming loan limits and FHA loan limits also hover at the average.

 National Mortgage Rates

 - Median Home Value: $172,800 (U.S. Census Bureau)

 - Median Monthly Homeownership Costs: $1,242 (U.S. Census Bureau)

 Alabama mortgage rates generally align closely with the national average.
 Homeownership costs in the state are also lower than the national median, which is $1,697.